|Size||500mm wide x 430mm deep x 1000mm high|

 Completing the frame

-Put a piece of cardboard or similar over the base triangle to catch any dropped nuts and leave it there until the time comes to complete the wiring.
+Put a sheet of cardboard or bubble wrap over the base triangle to catch any dropped nuts and leave it there until the time comes to complete the wiring.
 Leave the three corners exposed.

 Put two M4 slot nuts in the lower end of the outer face of one of the towers, line them up with the holes in one of the corners of the base triangle, insert the tower extrusion into the triangle, and secure it using two M4 x 8mm countersunk screws.
 The bottom of the extrusion should be flush with the metal corner.
 Hang that corner over the edge of your workbench and secure the foot to the bottom of the extrusion using one M5 x 16 button head or cap head screw.
 Repeat for the other two vertical extrusions.